 Fort William Henry Harrison, Montana

 The U.S. Army troops were withdrawn in 1913; the government retained the land.
-Subsequent history included being used as a mustering site for Montana troops bound for France in 1917, Veteran’s Administration facilities beginning in 1922, as a training site for National Guardsmen between the two world wars.
+Subsequent history included being used as a mustering site for Montana troops bound for France in 1917, Veterans Administration facilities beginning in 1922, and as a training site for National Guardsmen between the two world wars.
 It is probably best known as the home base of the First Special Service Force, known as the “Devil’s Brigade,” in 1942 and 1943.

-By Kathy Alexander/Legends of America, updated February 2022.
+©Kathy Alexander/Legends of America, updated May 2025.

 Also See: